BigBoiCJ/SteamAutoCracker/README.md

 **Setup tip:** you can paste text by using the right click.\
 Left clicking will automatically copy the selected text, so don't do that.

+## Features
+- Automatically cracks your bought or pirated Steam games.
+You only need to enter the Game Name or AppID.
+  - Cracks **Steam API DRM** by applying and configurating **Steam Emulators** automatically
+  - Cracks **Steam Stub DRM** by applying **Steamless** on executables automatically
+- No Steam account or Steam API key needed
+- Configurable to your liking
+- Option to only unlock DLCs for your bought Steam games instead of cracking them entirely
+- Option to choose your own Steam Emu thanks to a simple config template system (default: ALI213)
+- Open source, transparent and privacy focused.
+No hidden analytics or weird things!

 ## Screenshots
+Screenshots from v1.0.0, they might be a bit outdated.

 Setup:
 ![image](https://user-images.githubusercontent.com/101492671/158049430-d1d7f352-4060-4266-bd9a-5e022c365a29.png)\
 Cracking phase 1: